 After college, Mr. Saahir started 4Cast Magazine, a print and online publication geared toward urban entertainment and marketing.
 In operations for nearly five years, this independent publication challenged the status quo for marketing in Indianapolis, Indiana while providing employment and internship opportunities to recent college graduates.

-Mr. Saahir is the Vice Chair of the Law Student Division of the National Bar Association and served on the H-Street Festival planning committee.
+Mr. Saahir was the Vice-Chair of the Law Student Division of the National Bar Association and served on Washington, DC’s H-Street Festival planning committee.